microsoft/WebTemplateStudio/docs/getting-started-developers.md

 ## Running the client in the VSCode Extension

-To see any changes made on the client within VSCode, run the instructions shown in the `Quick Start` section to rebuild the client and the extension.
+To see any changes made on the client within VSCode, run the instructions shown in the `Running the extension` section to rebuild the client and the extension.
 The resulting changes should appear in VSCode when the extension runs.

 Rebuilding the client is required because the client is injected into a [VSCode Webview](https://code.visualstudio.com/api/extension-guides/webview) using the production build of the client.